CrankyCat-Loves-Coding/Lets-Find-Violets-Toy/README.md

 ### **1. What is it?**

-- Goal for game
+- The Goal of The Game

-  - This game designed base on the book of <Let’s find Violet’s Toy> published by the LeapFrog company.
+  - This game is based on the book <Let’s find Violet’s Toy> published by the LeapFrog company.
 This is a narrative storybook.
 It helps children learn how stories are put together.
-As children begin to see that storybooks include characters, settings, and a sequence of events with a clear beginning, middle and end, they can better comprehend new story.
+As children begin to see that storybooks include characters, settings, and a sequence of events with a clear beginning, middle and end, they can better comprehend new stories.
-  - Introduces children to words and feelings through activities.
+  - The book introduces children to words and feelings through activities.
   - This game is designed to be easy, attractive and fun for children to play.
   - This game is also perfect for family time.

-- Target audience
+- Target Audience

-  - 3 years old toddler
+  - 3-years-old toddler
-  - Home teaching parenting
+  - Parents who want to teach their children literacy skills

 [Back to the top](#overview)